ThereforeGames/unprompted/docs/MANUAL.md

 Supports the optional `smoothing` argument which refines the boundaries of the mask, allowing you to create a smoother selection.
 Default is 20.
 Try increasing this value if you find that your masks are looking blocky.

 Supports the optional `size_var` argument which will cause the shortcode to calculate the region occupied by your mask selection as a percentage of the total canvas.
 That value is stored into the variable you specify.
 For example: `[txt2mask size_var=test]face[/txt2mask]` if "face" takes up 40% of the canvas, then the `test` variable will become 0.4.

+Supports the `aspect_var` kwarg which is the name of a variable to store the aspect ratio of the mask.
+For example, if the mask is 512x768, the variable will become `0.667`.

 Supports the optional `negative_mask` argument which will subtract areas from the content mask.